×

 “I’ve seen quite a bit, fairly severe here in Ogden as well as up through Box Elder County,” Helen Muntz, horticulture agent for the Utah State University Extension office for Weber and Morgan counties, told the Standard-Examiner.
 “Some trees are affected a lot more than others, but yeah, it’s pretty widespread this year.”

 The fungi causing anthracnose thrive in cool, wet weather.
-So, the excess moisture and mild temperatures in Northern Utah during the spring season provided an ideal environment for the disease to take hold in host trees, according to Muntz.
+So, the excess moisture and mild temperatures in Northern Utah during the spring season provided an ideal environment for disease to take hold in host trees, according to Muntz.

 She added that the distress caused by drought conditions in recent years also may have left trees more susceptible to infection.
 In any case, anthracnose symptoms aren’t necessarily cause for major concern.